 Publications & Documents

-Composite leading indicators point to weakening growth in most major emerging economies but stable in the OECD area
+Composite leading indicators continue to suggest that momentum is weakening in most major emerging economies but stable in the OECD area